openintegrationhub/openintegrationhub/services/data-hub/README.md

     - expression: A stringified, valid JSONata expression

 Result: The result of the expression's evaluation is stored as the data object's `content` key.

+#### Deduplicate

+By using this function, the data hub will attempt to find potential duplicates among the stored data objects.
+By default, it will check for objects with exactly identical contents, but can also find objects that are subsets of one another.
+By default, potential duplicates are noted by their ID, but the function can also be configured to automatically delete them.

+- name: `deduplicate`
+- fields:
+    - autoDeleteDuplicates: optional; If `true`, automatically delete any found duplicates.
+NOTE: This is a destructive, irreversible operation
+    - autoDeleteSubsets: optional; If `true`, will automatically delete any found subsets.
+NOTE: This is a destructive, irreversible operation
+    - additive: optional; If `true`, any already existing entries in the list of known duplicates/subsets will be preserved and newly found ones added to them.
+Otherwise, they will be reset.
+    - mergeRefs: optional; Only applies if either autoDelete is activated.
+If `true`, will merge any refs in the deleted object to its remaining counterpart

+Result: A list of the ids of all found duplicates and subsets will be stored in `enrichtmentResults.knownDuplicates` and `enrichtmentResults.knownSubsets`, respectively